-Living in the Southern Highlands of New South Wales in Oz allows me to bring you its rural landscapes, flowers, animals and wildlife.
+Living in the bucolic Southern Highlands of New South Wales in Oz allows me to bring you its rural landscapes, flowers, animals and wildlife.
 I have also included some pictures of my travels over the years to various other parts of NSW and Australia.
+No pictures of the canals of Venice, islands of Greece, the Grand Canyon or the mountains surrounding Machu Pichu.
+For now, I remain in continent.

-My Nikon D80 will be bringing you most of my pictures, with a few from my old D70 thrown in.
-Maybe even some from my old Pentax Spotmatic!
+My Nikon D80 has brought you many of my older pictures, with a few from my D70 thrown in.
+Maybe even some scanned from my old Nikkormat or Pentax Spotmatic once I get through the boxes of prints and slides!

-Necessity to always have a camera with me – just in case – has added a Sony W630 to my photographic armoury.
+Necessity is to always have a camera with me – just in case.
+I’ve added a Sony W630 to my photographic armoury.
 The Carl Zeiss lens sealed the deal for me!

 Of course it’s a female camera!
 Delicate, sensitive, beautiful from without and within, complex beyond belief, to be treated with care and respect.
 Unpredictable – but only if you don’t know what you’re doing – capable of bringing one to great highs, as well as plunging one into the depths of despair when the results of your best efforts to fully understand her hit a brick wall!